-1 b) Edinburgh Road NAC c) High Wycombe East LAC d) High Wycombe East NAC 3.1.2 Consider the development of townscape improvement plans / Priority: High precinct plans for the following activity centres: Timeframe: Short / a) High Wycombe Village West NAC Medium Term b) Wattle Grove NAC 3.1.3 As funding and resources allow, the City should aim to improve Priority: High the public realm of a centre subject to an adopted townscape Timeframe: Ongoing improvement plan at least once every three years.
+I b) Edinburgh Road NAC c) High Wycombe East LAC d) High Wycombe East NAC 3.1.2 Consider the development of townscape improvement plans / Priority: High precinct plans for the following activity centres: Timeframe: Short / a) High Wycombe Village West NAC Medium Term b) Wattle Grove NAC 3.1.3 As funding and resources allow, the City should aim to improve Priority: High the public realm of a centre subject to an adopted townscape Timeframe: Ongoing improvement plan at least once every three years.
 3.1.4 Upon receipt of a development application within an activity Priority: Low centre, the City is to encourage the applicant to undertake Timeframe: Ongoing improvements to the existing private realm and public realm where it abuts the development and is considered appropriate.
-3.2 Prepare new design criteria for 3.3.1 Investigate planning measures to address design criteria for Priority: Medium Neighbourhood and Local Activity Timeframe: Short Term Centres Reflect best practice land u ise planning and provide a robust framework for local commercial and ac ctivity centres.
-4.1 To identify commercial uses to 4.1.1 Review the permissibility of uses under commercial and mixed Priority: High locate in commercial centres to assist 9 Timeframe: Short Term the commercial viability of centres. incorporate changes in the new Local Planning Scheme No. 4 with a view to streamline processes, where appropriate.
+3.2 Prepare new design criteria for 3.3.1 Investigate planning measures to address design criteria for Priority: Medium Neighbourhood and Local Activity neighbourhood and local activity centres.
+Timeframe: Short Term Centres Reflect best practice land u se planning and provide a robust framework for local commercial and a ctivity centres.
+4.1 To identify commercial uses to 4.1.1 Review the permissibility of uses under commercial and mixed Priority: High locate in commercial centres to assist use in the use class table of Local Planning Scheme No. 3 and Timeframe: Short Term the commercial viability of centres. incorporate changes in the new Local Planning Scheme No. 4 with a view to streamline processes, where appropriate.
 4.2 Provide modern and flexible 4.2.1 Normalise Special Use 1 and Special Use 4 into Local Planning Priority: Low development guidance.
 Scheme No. 4 with appropriate zones.
 Timeframe: Short Term

 4.2.2 Investigate the need for a Car Parking Strategy to guide the use of cash-in-lieu provisions within Local Planning Scheme No. 3.
-Priority: Medium Timeframe: Short Term l · · · · · · · · · · · · · · · · · · · 4.2.1 Future urban areas are to have detailed commercial and retail - planning that complies with up-to-date strategic land use policy and Timeframe: Medium economic analysis which applies to economic analysis.
-Perth and the City.
-4.4 Best practice planning for District 4.4.1 Review DAC Activity Centre Plans every five years.
-Priority: High Centres.
-Timeframe: Ongoing
+Priority: Medium Timeframe: Short Term 4.3 Ensure compliance with up-to- date strategic land use policy and economic analysis which applies to Perth and the City.
+4.2.1 Future urban areas are to have detailed commercial and retail planning that complies with up-to-date strategic land use policy and economic analysis.
+Priority: Medium Timeframe: Medium 4.4 Best practice planning for District Centres.
+4.4.1 Review DAC Activity Centre Plans every five years.
+Priority: High Timeframe: Ongoing 38